thermalogic/Practices/P3/README.md

      │
      │── makedll.mk: building the shared library of Sorting Algorithms │
-     │── makeclient.mk: building the speed test executable caller of the shared library of Sorting Algorithms │
+     │── makeclient.mk: building the speed test executable caller of the shared library │
-     |── sort_speed.c the speed example in C
+     |── sort_speed.c ：the speed test code
      |
      |── <img> image used in README.md
      |       │